gelatodigital/limit-orders-lib/packages/limit-orders-react/README.md

       // to a wallet via the component button
       // toggleWalletModal={toggleWalletModal}

-      // Optionally, if your theme is not compatible (is not uniswap style)
+      // By default `useDefaultTheme`and `useDarkMode` are set to true
-      // you can opt to use the default theme
+      // Optionally, if you can try to use and pass your own theme by setting `useDefaultTheme`={false}
+      // as long as it conforms with our theme definitions (you can check our `ThemeProvider` [here](https://github.com/gelatodigital/limit-orders-lib/tree/master/packages/limit-orders-react/theme/index.tsx))
+      // Optionally, if your main theme does not comply with our definitions, you can also wrap `GelatoProvider`
+      // with a custom `ThemeProvider` with your own custom definitions. (check our `ThemeProvider` as an example)
+      // useDefaultTheme={false}
-      // useDefaultTheme={true}
+      // useDarkMode={false}
     >
       {children}
     </GelatoProvider>